CritFailMods/Icarus-Mods/README.md

 **> > > DEEP VEIN DRILLS NOW MINE FASTER!
 (Included in FHComplete) < < <**

 **CRAFTING: (included with FHComplete and FHCraft)**
+* Lantern and Biofuel Lamp - now require fuel to craft, but come fully filled with fuel (50% of a full tank to craft, but 100% full result)
 * Bulk crafting recipes added for numerous high-use items (ammunition, epoxy, resin, pastes, etc.)
 * Sticks from Wood recipe added to Mortar and Material Processor
 * Floor torches craftable in x1/x2/x5 quantities